rilstrats/legal-plotter/README.md

 ### Local Environment

 * Clone this repository
-* Open the project in Visual Studio Community 2022
+* Open the project in Visual Studio
 * Select `acad.exe` as the startup object
   * Default location is `C:\Program Files\Autodesk\AutoCAD 2022\acad.exe`
   * Optional: Use the `/nologo` command line argument for a faster startup.